-Our financial instruments consist of cash and cash equivalents, receivables, payables, credit agreement and, at December 31, 2013, a note payable.
+Our financial instruments consist of cash and cash equivalents, receivables, payables and a credit agreement.
 The carrying amount of cash and cash equivalents, receivables and payables approximates fair value because of the short-term nature of the instruments.
-The note payable was carried at cost, which approximated fair value based on borrowing rates available to the Partnership for bank loans with similar terms and maturities.

 Oil and Natural Gas Properties